-The feasibility of the second of the two options outlined above-charter (i.e., lease) one or more other icebreakers-would depend on whether an icebreaker was available for charter at the time and how these costs and capabilities compare to the option of extending the service life of Polar Star.
+The feasibility of the second of the two options outlined above-charter (i.e., lease) one or more other icebreakers-would depend on whether an icebreaker was available for charter at the time of the year when the United States would need it to perform desired missions in the Arctic or Antarctic.
+Foreign polar icebreakers are used by their own countries for icebreaking operations, and may not always be available for charter, the potential cost effectiveness of this option would then depend on the cost of the charter, the ability of the ship to perform U.S. polar icebreaker missions, and how these costs and capabilities compare to the option of extending the service life of Polar Star.